 Great Start Readiness Program

 The focus of Great Start Readiness Programs is to offer children hands-on learning experiences, with plenty of time to play while exploring their world.
 Children will have the opportunity to experience gross motor and fine motor activities, enhance socialization skills through play and language, explore their world and participate in both teacher and child-directed learning experiences.
-Breakfast, lunch and/or snack are provided daily, dependent on program hours.
+Breakfast, lunch and/or snack are provided daily, depending on program hours.

 Research has shown that children benefit for life when they participate in high quality preschool programs.
 They are better prepared to work and learn with other students as they move into kindergarten and other educational experiences.
-Quality preschool experiences are available in our ISD and include the Great Start Readiness Program (GSRP), through classrooms currently operated by BHK Child Development Center, Keweenaw Bay Ojibwa Community College Child Care Center and Little Huskies Child Development Center
+Quality preschool experiences are available in our region and include the Great Start Readiness Program (GSRP), through classrooms currently operated by BHK Child Development Center, Keweenaw Bay Ojibwa Community College Child Care Center and Little Huskies Child Development Center.

 These materials were developed under a grant awarded by the Michigan Department of Education.